I will not be moved

 We can stand against racism.
 Racism in our own hearts, when we catch ourselves with a thought that is discriminatory, or prejudicial towards anyone, even one like us.
 Then we can be a beacon of light in our communities, by not tolerating racism around us in any form.
 This might not make us popular, but it will make us change makers.
 We also need to remember to be peacemakers, because some racist folks will push our buttons, but we can do all things through Christ who gives us strength.

-We can listen.
+We can listen, and we should listen.
 What do people say, how do they feel, what is the cry of their heart?
 What can we learn?
 How can we bring healing, or at least not cause more pain?

 We can also apologize.
 We may not be the one behind the crime, but we can be deeply sorry for what happened.
 We don’t wrestle against flesh and blood, let’s remember that.